OptimistikSAS/OIBus/documentation/docs/guide/south-connectors/mqtt.md

   - QoS 2: exactly once.
 This means that the message is sent only once, and a new attempt to send the message takes place after a certain time until the client confirms the good reception.
 There is no risk of multiple receptions in this case.
-- **Persistence**: Both QoS1 and QoS2 allow persistent connections.
+- **Persistence** (QoS1 and QoS2): Both QoS1 and QoS2 allow persistent connections.
 A persistent connection allows the broker to keep a certain number of messages in memory (set on the broker) until the client reconnects in case of connection loss.
-Persistence is ignored for QoS 0.

-### Network
-Several options are available to better manage network failure or inactivity:
-- **Keep alive interval**: time to send a keep alive signal to the broker (in ms)
-- **Reconnect period**: in case of connection failure, time to wait before reconnecting (in ms)
-- **Connect timeout**: time to wait before aborting connection (in ms)

-### Authentication
-#### Basic
-If only the username and password fields are filled, the MQTT connector will connect to the broker using username and password only.
-The username must be defined on the broker.

-#### Certificates
-A certificate file can be used with `mqtts://` protocol to secure the communication:
+- **Authentication**:
+  - None: no authentication.
+  - Username and password authentication.
+  - Certificate based:
-- Cert file: signed file to authenticate OIBus from the broker.
+    - **Cert file path**: signed file to authenticate OIBus from the broker.
 The certificate must be accepted by the broker.
-- Key file: the key used to sign the certificate (cert file)
+    - **Key file path**: the key used to sign the certificate
-- CA file: the certificate authority used to generate the cert file.
+    - **CA file path**: the certificate authority used to generate the cert file.
 If empty, the cert file is considered as self-signed.

-The broker also uses certificates.
-An option to **reject unauthorized connection** can be used to reject self-signed certificates or obsolete certificates from the broker.

-#### None
-If no username / password and no certificates are specified, an anonymous connection will be established (if authorized on the broker).

-## Points and topics
+- **Reject unauthorized connection**: Reject connection that can not be verified (because of a self-signed certificate from the broker for example).
+- **Reconnect period**: Time to wait before reconnection the socket on connection loss.
+- **Connect timeout**: Time to wait before the connection fails.

+## Item settings
-### Address space
+### Address space and topic
+MQTT uses subscription only.
+No scan mode can be set for these items.

 The MQTT connector retrieves values from specific topics.
-These can be added in the _Points section_ (in the upper right corner).
 A topic is the address associated to a data in the broker space address.

 The broker organizes the data by tree structures.
 Here is an example:
 ````
 France
     | -> Paris